Safe & Secure

 CoinbasePayment

-There are also some banks that flat-out refuse to have anything to do with Coinbase.
-Natwest Bank in the UK is one example, and Coinbase displays a notification to UK residents informing them of this.
+Some banks outright refuse to have anything to do with Coinbase.
+One example is Natwest Bank in the UK, which along with a few other banks, is not allowed to be a part of the Coinbase experience.
+Coinbase has posted a notice for UK residents informing them of this.

-That aside, setting up your Coinbase payment method is an easy and painless process.
-This user-friendliness is one of the reasons why Coinbase is so popular.
+Other than that, setting up your payment method for Coinbase is simple and straightforward.
+This is one of the reasons why Coinbase is so popular, a user friendly factor.

-Click the “Debit/Credit Card” option on-screen.
-You should see this as soon as you verify your ID.
-From there, enter your card information and click “Add Card.”
+Select the "Debit/Credit Card" option on the screen.
+You should see this once you have verified your ID.
+From there, enter your card details and select "Add Card".

 Once that’s done, it’s time for the main event…